 Primarily, Windows OEM is intended to be pre-installed by PC makers or on system builder setups that are meant for resale to customers.
-Even though you can buy a legal copy of Windows OEM online, there is a lack of information regarding whether you can purchase it as an end user.
+Even though you can buy a legal copy of Windows OEM online, there is a lack of information regarding whether you can purchase it as an end-user.

 Even if you plan to go ahead, you should decide first whether you’re willing to trade some benefits against the reduction in the cost offered by Windows System Builder versions.

-Final Words: Should you buy OEM key?
+Final Words: Should you buy an OEM key?

-There’s nothing illegal about buying Windows OEM key, so long as it’s an official one.
+There’s nothing illegal about buying a Windows OEM key, so long as it’s an official one.
 There are plenty of legitimate sites online that sell this kind of software.
 Software specialist sites like Softvire have a number of promo sales for Windows OEM keys.

 Just be sure to read the description carefully and check user ratings before spending any money.